2 Papaya Facial Treatments for Healthy Skin

-Regular use of the fresh fruit on the face often leads to an improvement in the tone, texture and appearance of our skin and even a reduction in fine lines and wrinkles.
+Regular use of fresh papaya fruit on the face often leads to an improvement in the tone, texture and appearance of our skin and even a reduction in fine lines and wrinkles.

-Many people report online that papaya facial treatments are also useful for treating acne, minor scarring, sunburn and age spots.
-There may be a very mild skin lightening effect as well over time.
+Many people report online that papaya facial treatments are also useful for treating acne, minor scarring, sunburn and age spots and the papaya mask recipes ahead may be useful for these conditions as well.

 If you have very sensitive skin it may be best to first try them without the papaya peel and then add a quarter or half of peel suggested in future to see how it affects your face.

 Unripe papaya is also said to contain more papain than the ripe fruit.
 For a stronger facial treatment you could use a papaya that is still green, but you wouldn’t get the benefit of eating it as well.

 Personally, I don’t want to miss out the joy of eating papaya, so I tend to use fruits that are just turning from green to yellow.
 These may contain more antioxidants than green papaya so hopefully this is a good balance.
 My skin seems to think so.

 When you have a papaya fruit you want to eat, cut off a small amount, perhaps only a quarter of a cup’s worth, and keep it aside.
 I usually keep the end near the stalk.
 Areas that are still tinged with green are particularly suitable.